F5ve

-F5ve (ファイビー) is a Japanese girl group formed in 2022 by LDH and Three Six Zero.
+F5ve (ファイビー, Faibī), stylized in lowercase and pronounced "fi-vee", and known formerly as SG5, is a Japanese girl group formed in 2022 by LDH and Three Six Zero.
 The group consists of Sayaka, Kaede, Ruri, Miyuu, and Rui, with BloodPop serving as their executive producer.

 As SG5, the group was based around the Sailor Moon franchise.
 They released their debut single, "Firetruck", in 2023 before rebranding as F5ve in 2024, when they released the singles "Lettuce" and "Underground", which were featured on their debut studio album Sequence 01 (2025).
 As of 2024, the group is signed to Three Six Zero Recordings.
+In May 2025, Three Six Zero stopped managing F5ve, making LDH the only manager of the group.

 History

 2008–2023: Previous activities and formation as SG5

 Prior to the formation of F5ve, Sayaka, Kaede, Ruri, and Miyuu were all members of the LDH Japan girl group Happiness (2008–2023), and its collective unit E-girls (2011–2020).
 Ruri was first made a member of E-girls in 2013, and was then added to Happiness several months later.
 Both Ruri and Miyuu left E-girls in 2017 to focus on Happiness, following the collective's restructure.

 Under an initiative to bring Japanese music to a global audience, LDH began collaborating with the globally-based Three Six Zero to form a new "overseas project" in 2020.
 The project was led by Japanese rapper and producer Verbal, of the international business division at LDH.
 BloodPop became the group's executive producer through his connection with Verbal, whom BloodPop befriended after DJing an event for Beats by Dr. Dre in 2017.

 Their line-up and concept was finalized in early 2022, with the then-unnamed group making a surprise appearance at Anime Central in Illinois in May 2022.
 Their name was revealed as SG5 (an initialism of "Sailor Guardians 5") shortly before their official debut at the 2022 Anime Expo in Los Angeles.
 SG5 was themed after the manga franchise Sailor Moon, with its creator Naoko Takeuchi promptly giving her approval during proposals.
 They were signed to WME for global representation in September 2022.

 The group's debut single, "Firetruck", was released with a music video in February 2023.
 SG5 differed from the members' previous groups in that Sayaka, Kaede, and Miyuu were given the opportunity to sing in addition to dancing.
 SG5 marked the first time they recorded music and shot a music video outside of Japan, both taking place in the United States.